The complexity problem

 Hidden risks of integrating healthcare technology at scale

-Healthcare leaders navigating integration of advanced technologies face a number of hidden challenges that can erode the potential value of their investments and strain organizational resources.
-These challenges can be amplified in today’s complex healthcare ecosystems, and managing multi-vendor arrangements, scaling adoption, and transactional vendor relationships often leads to operational overload and suboptimal results.
+When integrating of advanced technologies, health systems face hidden challenges that can erode the value of their investments and strain organizational resources.
+Mixed fleets, multiple vendors and transactional relationships often leads to operational overload and can weaken results.

 1. The pitfalls of mixed fleets